AryanMishra1789/Multiagent-and-Multimodal-fraud-detection-tool-for-Stock-Market/README.md

    - Copy `.env.example` to `.env` in the backend directory
    - Fill in your API keys and configuration

-4. un the FastAPI server:
+4. Run the FastAPI server:
    ```bash
    cd backend
    uvicorn main:app --reload